adamingwersen/blog/_posts/2016-27-07-Building-a-multipurpose-server-at-home.markdown

 |<b>Total</b>|               |               |<b>$1325</b>|

+<h2><center> Wait, no GPU's? </center></h2>

+For now, no.

+This is because:

+Proper GPU's for parrallel computing such as the enterprise-grade GPU's from NVIDIA: Quadro or Tesla.
+These are insanely expensive.
+Such GPU's are optimized for machine learning tasks and are powering the largest neural networks around the globe.
+This may indeed be overkill.

+Obviously, one could aim for lower grade gaming GPU's, which would be well fitted for the sorts of tasks, I would be throwing at my server.

+Also, GPU's are power-hungry and they get hot.
+So the setup will require a power supply with higher wattage - and more fans.
+For a start, this rack will not be utilizing a GPU until I have at least $800-1000 more to spend.

+<h2><center> What now? </center></h2>

 The next part of this series will be concerned with assembly of the server and making it run Linux Server.